 Gluten-Free Latkes are creamy potato pancakes with a pan-fried crispy exterior.
 It’s as if the hash brown and pancake decided to join culinary forces, resulting in this potato-rich pancake - a delicious addition to the breakfast table or to be served for brunch.

-While traditional latkes have actually been around for quite some time as part of Jewish cuisine, I’ve made a few recipe tweaks, creating a gluten-free and ultra-smooth potato pancake that’s going to have you coming back for more in no time!
+While traditional latkes have been around for quite some time as part of Jewish cuisine, I’ve made a few recipe tweaks, creating a gluten-free and ultra-smooth potato pancake that’s going to have you coming back for more in no time!
+Everything comes together in one bowl!

 If you like recipes with potatoes be sure to check out my other recipes such as Homemade Parmesan Truffle Fries, Mashed Cauliflower and Potatoes, or simply type the word ''potato'' into the search bar.